PICTURED ABOVE: Josie Addai

 “We’re committed to collaborating with community members, philanthropy, industry partners and individual donors to actively broaden access and make it easier for students to explore their brilliance in STEM, which therefore impacts the establishing of a diverse workforce at companies like Micron and within the STEM teaching force,” said Robert Simmons, head of Social Impact and STEM Programs at the Micron Foundation.

-“There’s going to be such a huge opportunity in Central New York with the Micron plant and the jobs it creates,” said Beach, who has a background in engineering and a passion for dance.
-“There is the potential for these girls to be empowered with the knowledge and strength so they might be able to work at a company like that and earn a good salary.”
+“There’s going to be such a huge opportunity in Central New York with the Micron plant and the jobs it creates,” said Toussaint, who has a background in engineering and a passion for dance.
+“There is the potential for these girls to be empowered with the knowledge and strength so they have access to opportunities in STEM that are lucrative and fulfilling.”

 In creating dance performances, participants learned about coding and connecting devices, programing music and lighting up their costumes.